KurtPfeifle/rasterview-samples/README.md

 * https://github.com/KurtPfeifle/rasterview-samples/releases

+The files were generated from 3 one-page input files: one of PostScript, PDF and JPEG each.
+From the inputs, CUPS filters with various settings regarding color depths (1, 2, 4, 8 and 16 bit) and color spaces (RGB, sRGB, AdobeRGB, CMYK, CIEXYZ, ...) created the output raster files.

 They are wrapped up in a tarball which after downloading you need to extract first:

     tar xvzf rasterview-samples.tar.gz

-Since some of these raster files are rather big, they are individually compressed as well and appear from the tarball as individual `*.gz` files.
-Else the unpacking of the tarball may already consume too much space on disk. rasterview will [soon be able to open these `*.gz` files directly](https://github.com/michaelrsweet/rasterview/issues/7), but for now you'll have to *gunzip* all samples you are interested in individually, or all at once:
+Since some of these raster files are rather big, they are individually compressed as well and appear from the tarball as individual `*.gz` files.[^1] rasterview will [soon be able to open these `*.gz` files directly](https://github.com/michaelrsweet/rasterview/issues/7), but for now you'll have to *gunzip* all samples you are interested in individually, or all at once:

     cd rasterview-samples ;